Economics and Computer Science (BA)

 Program Description

 This is an interdisciplinary major offered by the Department of Economics with the Department of Computer Science.
-This joint major is intended for the student who seeks comprehensive training in economic analysis and computing, programming techniques.
-It is particularly well suited for students who wish to better understand the digital economy, and are interested in pursuing an academic or professional career at the intersection of these two disciplines.
-Students pursuing this joint major will satisfy the economics component of the joint major following the theory track of the Economics major.
+This joint major is intended for the student who seeks comprehensive training in economic analysis alongside computing and programming techniques.
+It is particularly well-suited for students who wish to better understand the digital economy and are interested in pursuing an academic or professional career at the intersection of these two disciplines.
+Students pursuing this joint major will follow the theory track in economics.

 Joint Honors

-Honors students are required to take twenty three to twenty four courses (92-96 credits).
-A 3.65 overall GPA and a 3.65 average in economics and computer science courses are required.
-Honors students must follow the theory concentration and participate in a year-long research program in their senior year and write a thesis under faculty supervision.
+Honors students are required to take twenty-three to twenty-four 4-credit courses (92-96 credits).
+A 3.65 overall GPA and a 3.65 average in both economics and computer science courses are required.
+Honors students must follow the theory concentration in economics, participate in a year-long research program in their senior year, and write a thesis under faculty supervision.
 Interested students must consult with the directors of undergraduate studies in both departments for advisement and for permission to enter the honors program.

 Course Title Credits